2023 Solar Incentives Guide for Lake Arbor, MD - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC applies towards solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-This credit can be claimed on a solar panel system installed on a primary or secondary residence that you own in the United States.
+The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
 The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
+The Clean Energy Credit is valid until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; this amount will decrease slightly each year until the current program ends.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 State & Local Solar Incentives